Cody Eppley: New York Yankees

-Eppley made the Yankees Opening Day roster in 2013, but after giving up 4 runs in 1.2 innings, he was optioned to Triple-A. After pitching to an 8.53 ERA with Scranton/Wilkes-Barre through 19 games in the 2013 season, the Yankees released Eppley on June 5.
+Eppley made the Yankees' Opening Day roster in 2013, despite allowing nine runs and 14 hits in eight innings.
+He gave up four runs in 1.2 innings to begin the year and was optioned to Triple-A. After pitching to an 8.53 ERA with Scranton/Wilkes-Barre through 19 games in the 2013 season, the Yankees released Eppley on June 5.

 Minnesota Twins

 On June 14, the Minnesota Twins signed Eppley to a minor league contract, and assigned him to the Triple-A Rochester Red Wings of the International League.
 He opted out of his contract August 21.
-In 22 appearances with Rochester, he was 2–0 with a 4.88 ERA, striking out 20 in 24 innings.
+In 22 appearances with Rochester, Eppley finished 2–0 with a 4.88 ERA, striking out 20 in 24 innings.

 Lancaster Barnstormers

-Eppley made 6 appearances with the Lancaster Barnstormers of the Atlantic League of Professional Baseball in September, going 0–1, giving up 1 run in 4.1 innings with 4 strikeouts.
+Eppley made six appearances with the Lancaster Barnstormers of the Atlantic League of Professional Baseball in September, going 0–1, giving up one run in 4.1 innings with four strikeouts.
 Despite now pitching in independent baseball, Eppley said, "being able to get out and wake up every morning and go to the ballpark, that's what it's all about."

 Pittsburgh Pirates

 Eppley signed a minor league deal with the Pittsburgh Pirates on November 26, 2013.
-Eppley gave up 2 runs in 5.2 innings over 7 appearances with 3 saves in Spring Training.
-He began the season with Triple-A Indianapolis, where in 13 games, he was 2–1 with a 6.43 ERA.
+Eppley gave up two runs in 5.2 innings over seven appearances, with three saves, in spring training.
+He began the 2014 season with Triple-A Indianapolis, where he compiled a 2–1 record with a 6.43 ERA in 13 games.
 On June 19, Eppley was released by the Pirates.

+Lancaster Barnstormers (second stint)

+Eppley returned to the Barnstormers for the remainder of the 2014.
+He went 4-0 with a 1.59 ERA out of the bullpen as the Barnstormers captured the Atlantic League Championship.

 Southern Maryland Blue Crabs

-Eppley signed with the Southern Maryland Blue Crabs for the 2015 season.
-He spent all of 2015 and 2016 with the team and on March 30, 2017, he resigned with the team.
-On April 18, 2018, he resigned with the team for the 2018 season.
+Eppley signed with the Southern Maryland Blue Crabs for the 2015 season and was an Atlantic League All-Star.
+He returned for the 2016 season and was again named an All-Star.
+He re-signed with the team for the 2017 season and was again named an All-Star.
+Eppley re-signed with the team for the 2018 season.
 He became a free agent following the 2018 season.

-Lancaster Barnstormers (second stint)
+Lancaster Barnstormers (third stint)

-On March 28, 2019, Eppley signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+Eppley signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball for the 2019 season and served as the team's closer.
 He became a free agent following the season.

 Coaching career

 On March 12, 2020, Eppley announced his retirement as an active player, and signed on as pitching coach for the Lancaster Barnstormers.
-He did not return for the 2021 season and instead began working for Financial company Northwestern Mutual.
+He did not return for the 2021 season and instead began working in the financial sector.